Controlling Abel's Striking

 You can leave the controls on display during ringing, and any changes you make immediately affect the striking of the bells.
 If you close the dialog (click the Close button or the x in the title bar), the controls continue to affect the striking, and the controls will have the same settings if you later re-open the dialog.
 If you right-click the screen background between the bells, the dialog will re-open showing controls for the same bell as when it was last open.

-To the right of the sliders, the small up/down arrows control how Unsteady the striking of the bell is; the small n% boxes next to the arrows show how unsteadily the bell rings at hand and back.
+To the right of the sliders, the up/down arrows control how Unsteady the striking of the bell is; the n% boxes next to the arrows show how unsteadily the bell rings at hand and back.
 With 0%, the bell is perfectly steady; by clicking the up-arrows, you can increase the unsteadiness to up to 90%.
 Try it, to find out what the effect is.
+If the Link All H+B box is ticked, changing either of the up/down arrows changes the other one too.
 You can set the bell to ring both early/late and unsteadily.
 (For the technical: the striking is pseudo-random with a standard deviation of n% of the inter-bell gap.)